 MLAir is an innovative software package intended to facilitate high-quality meteorological studies using ML.
 By providing an end-to-end solution based on a specific scientific workflow of time series prediction, MLAir enables a transparent and reproducible conduction of ML experiments in this domain.
-Due to the plug-and-play behaviour it is straightforward to explore 565 different model architectures and change various aspects of the workflow or model evaluation.
-Although MLAir is focusing on neural networks, it should be possible to include other ML techniques.
+Due to the plug-and-play behaviour it is straightforward to explore different model architectures and change various aspects of the workflow or model evaluation.
 Since MLAir is based on a pure python environment, it is highly portable.
 It has been tested on various computing systems from desktop workstations to high-end supercomputers.

 MLAir is under continuous development.
-Further enhancements of the program are already planned and can be found in the 570 issue tracker (see annex code availability).
+Further enhancements of the program are already planned and can be found in the issue tracker (see annex code availability).
 Ongoing developments concern the extension of the statistical evaluation methods, the graphical presentation of the results and the flawless support of temporal resolutions other than daily aggregated data.
 Through further code refactoring, MLAir will become even more versatile as the decoupling of individual components is being pushed forward.
 In particular, it is planned to structure the data handling in a more modular way so that varying structured data sources can be connected and used without much effort.
 We invite the community of meteorological ML scientists to participate in the further development of MLAir through comments and contributions to code and documentation.
 A good starting point for contributions is the issue tracker of MLAir.